THE YEARLY READER

 As Stengel jigged for joy in triumph, he could save his biggest thanks for the one group of players that managed to stay healthy all year long: His starting rotation.
-Led by Vic Raschi (21 wins, ten losses) and Allie Reynolds (17-6), Stengel’s four main hurlers stayed resilient and effective all year long; when they did slip, Joe Page was often there to bail them out, racking up a then-record 27 saves while winning 13 more.
+Led by Vic Raschi (21-10 record) and Allie Reynolds (17-6), Stengel’s four main hurlers stayed resilient and effective all year long; when they did slip, Joe Page was often there to bail them out, racking up a then-record 27 saves while winning 13 more.

 Left eight games back in the dust from one of baseball’s most celebrated pennant races would be the defending champion Cleveland Indians, who fell back to Earth after their explosive success of the year before.
 But Bill Veeck made the most of it; in a memorable promotional stunt, the Indians owner held a pregame ceremony in which the team’s pennant hopes were “buried” in a mock funeral service.